liquidvapour/AnHypermediaEngine/README.md

 ## Food for Thought
-* What is the  application.js?
-What is the root.js?
-What is the entity.js?
 * Could we implement the API as a full blown FSM using only the API requests and responses?